vishal-handa/employee-management-system/README.md

 ## Introduction

-Employee management system is a multi-user react app that is used to manage the organisational tasks on-campus invigilators for both admin and employee side.
+Employee management system is a multi-user react app that is used to manage the organisational tasks of on-campus invigilators' shifts for both admin and employee side.

 ## Packages used